Anderson localisation in two dimensions: insights from Localisation Landscape Theory, exact diagonalisation, and time-dependent simulations: Expanding wavepackets

+This reasoning leads us to focus on the case when the atoms are initiated outside the disorder, allowed to transmit through it, and collected on the other side.
+Thus, the set up remains identical to that used in section \ref{Trans}, except here we will use purely expanding 1D Gaussians rather than translating ones.
+We note that the addition of empty reservoirs on either side of the noisy potential weakens localisation in fairly thin strips along the channel edges opening onto the reservoirs, but this effect is only noticeable (or even dominant) when the localisation length $\xi_E$ is similar to or smaller than the mean distance between valley lines $\bar{D}$ (we shall work away from this limit).

 Next, because in an expanding wavefunction there are so many widely different energy components (propagating at different speeds) and since all of them localise on different length scales, there is no \textit{a priori} guarantee that the overall density profile will have an exponential functional form.
-Again, a critical inspection did not bring to light strong evidence to suggest otherwise, so we may continue to assume exponential behaviour (see Figs.~\ref{ExpDen} and \ref{TransDen}).
+Using a very long channel in an attempt to localise as many of the energy components as possible, we still see a small fraction of the atoms -- the ones at the high end of the distribution -- arrive at $R_2$.
+The overall density profile reaches quasi-steady state fairly quickly, however, and if any deviation from an exponential curve (with a small off-shift) exists, it is not obvious (see Fig.~\ref{TransDen}).
 The same is true of the flow rate, $\rho(L)$ (see Fig.~\ref{EvsT}).
-Furthermore, we have readily confirmed that the expected qualitative trends regarding localisation behaviour are seen upon changing $V_0$ and $f$, both in the density profiles (using equivalent tests to that shown in Fig.~\ref{ParEffDen1D}) and the flow rate (see later, Fig.~\ref{EvsT}).
-Finally, we remark that estimating $\xi_D$ from LLT for a stationary Gaussian with a wide energy distribution such as the one shown in Fig.~\ref{EDcomp} is not practical.
-The LLT estimate for $\xi_D(E)$ diverges with energy much faster than the energy distribution $g(E)$ decays, and as a result, the average is several orders of magnitude higher than the value seen in time-dependent simulations.
+Both the density profiles and the flow rate depend strongly on the properties of the disorder, as we now demonstrate.